 He gives me a pitying look.
 Apparently, I just don’t get it.
 “Madame,” he says, “in Ghana we like it when our food is burned.”

 “You know what he told me?”
-I ask, pausing for a little drama here.
+I ask, pausing to add a little drama.
 “He said, ‘in Ghana, we like it when our food is burned.'”

 It’s always such a pleasure to make people laugh.
 And in Ghana, it’s easy.
 He deserves Paradise who makes his companions laugh, it says in the Koran.